tschumel/MMM-handball-netz/README.md

 ## Focus

-You can focus on one time per league/cup using the focus_on method.
+You can focus on one time per league using the focus_on method.
 This variable needs to be an object.
 An example is below:
 ```
 focus_on: {